kikigerritsen/transaction-validator-rabobank/README.md

 - `npm install`
 - `npm run dev`

+Or if you want to run it from the root:

+Prerequisite packages are installed with: `cd client && npm install`

+- `npm run start:client`

 #### Back-end

 - `cd server`
 - `npm install`
 - `npm run dev`

+Or if you want to run it from the root:

+Prerequisite packages are installed with: `cd server && npm install`

+- `npm run start:server`

 ---